web3-authn/tatchi/passkey-sdk/src/core/WalletIframe/README.md

 The callback chain follows this flow:

 ### 1. **PasskeyManagerIframe** (Entry Point)
-- Acts as a proxy/wrapper around the WalletIframeClient
+- Acts as a proxy/wrapper around the WalletIframeRouter
 - Handles hook callbacks (`beforeCall`, `afterCall`, `onError`, `onEvent`)
 - For example, in `registerPasskey()`:
   ```typescript